-If they aren’t quite of the same ilk as you, then sharing data in this way is futile.
-It’s likely to leave them feeling as though you have just turned the lights off and are speaking in a language they won’t thank you for.
+If they aren’t quite the same as you, then sharing data in this way is futile.
+It’s likely to leave them feeling as though you have just turned the lights off.
+You may as well be speaking in another language; one they don’t understand.

 Sometimes the best way to learn how to do something is by focusing on what not to do.